Spidersbox/Relay/README.md

     apt-get install build-essential libhidapi-dev libusb-1.0-0 libusb-1.0-0-dev
 </pre>

-* Build dependencies from source (optional):<br>
+* Build dependencies from source (optional):
-On some not so recent Linux distributions (like Debian Weezy) the HIDAPI library<br>
-is not yet packaged, so it needs to be build from the source code.<br>
+On some not so recent Linux distributions (like Debian Weezy) the HIDAPI library is not yet packaged, so it needs to be build from the source code.
 Follow these instructions to do that:
 <pre>
     apt-get install libudev-dev libusb-1.0-0-dev